densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 />

 ---
-title: "Top customer by spend"
+Title: "Top customer by spend"
-description: "An overview of top customers based on their total expenditure from the Sakila database"
+Description: "An overview of top customers based on their total expenditure from the Sakila database"
 ---

 # Top customer by spend Statistics